ABHINAVAN-labs/Meeting-App/README.md

 1. User opens `/` and clicks **Continue**.
 2. On `/landing`, user selects role, enters name + meeting code/link.
+3. Teacher can create a new meeting link directly from landing.
-3. User reaches `/:meetingCode` lobby, can test camera/mic and click **Ask to Join**.
+4. User reaches `/:meetingCode` lobby, can test camera/mic and click **Ask to Join**.
-4. On join success, user enters `/:meetingCode/room`.
+5. On join success, user enters `/:meetingCode/room`.
-5. Room connects to LiveKit and renders participant media.
+6. Room connects to LiveKit and renders participant media.

 ## Project Structure